Can I TA CY 3740 / CY 5770?

 management with Black Duck.
 If you aren't comfortable with those

-technical details, you are below the bargaining range.
+technical details, you're below the bargaining range.
 I hate to exclude

-you, but ensuring that students learn effectively takes the top
+you, but ensuring that students learn effectively is my top priority.
+I

-priority.
-I can't train TAs from scratch while simultaneously performing
+can't train TAs from scratch while simultaneously performing my teaching

-Even if you are an excellent fit, I get a widely variable 0 to 4 TA
+Even if you're an excellent fit, I get very few TA slots depending on

 Here's how to apply: